Transcranial Magnetic Stimulation for Sensory Learning Studies

 You may need to stop taking certain medications that affect brain activity, such as antidepressants, antipsychotics, and some antibiotics, as they can influence the study results.
 It's best to discuss your specific medications with the study team to see if they are on the exclusion list.

-Is theta burst transcranial magnetic stimulation (TBS) safe for humans?
+What prior data suggests that theta burst transcranial magnetic stimulation is safe for sensorimotor learning studies?

 Hannah J Block, PhD